Indoor/outdoor fiber optic cable

 LSZH outer jacket

-Supports indoor transitions and customer premises environments where lower smoke and halogen-free sheath behaviour is an important project requirement.
+Supports indoor transitions and enclosed environments where low-smoke, zero-halogen sheath behavior is specified.

 Water-blocked construction